 - Carl’s Signature Neon Cone at Carl’s Frozen Custard in Fredericksburg.
 They’ve been featured on the Food Network (wink, wink).

 - It’s homemade, delicious goodness at Preston’s Restaurant at The Inn at Virginia Tech in Blacksburg.
 Their special ice cream creation is well-known as a hallmark of their menu.

-- Go for dessert first at Skyland Resort off Skyline Drive in Shenandoah National Park.
+- Go for dessert first at Skyland off Skyline Drive in Shenandoah National Park.
 The mountain-high Blackberry Ice Cream Pie is unmatched.

 - It’s a sweet treat long sought from Zynodoa in Staunton … the mint ice cream!
 Depending on what’s fresh locally, Chef Harris (formerly of The Inn at Little Washington) offers it deliciously.
 Try making it yourself!

 2 quarts heavy cream 2 quarts + 2 cups whole milk

 Mix egg yolks with half of the sugar and whip to ribbons.
 Heat cream, milk, mint leaves and remaining sugar until it scalds.
 Cool hot cream mixture to 140 degrees; strain mint leaves.
 Temper this liquid into the egg mixture (by adding a small amount of hot liquid at a time, while stirring vigorously).
 Put in double boiler and heat to 170 degrees.
 Strain mixture into bowl with ice bath.
 Once chilled, refrigerate mixture for 24 hours.
 Pour into ice cream maker and proceed according to directions.

 When you dine the traditional way (ahem, dessert last), then maybe a soup or appetizer comes first.
 If so, try these …